humancompatible/detect/README.md

 ### More to explore

-- `examples/01_usage.ipynb` – a 5-minute notebook reproducing the call above,
-  then translating `rule_idx` back to human-readable conditions.
+- `examples/01_usage.ipynb` -- a 5-minute notebook reproducing the call above, then translating `rule_idx` back to human-readable conditions.
+- `examples/02_folktables_within-state.ipynb` -- a realistic Folktables/ACS Income example that runs MSD within a single state, reports the most affected subgroup, and interprets the signed gap.
+- More notebooks live in [`examples/`](examples/), new ones being added over time.

 Feel free to start with the light notebook, then dive into the experiments with different datasets.

-We also provide [documentation](https://humancompatible-detect.readthedocs.io/en/latest/detect.MSD.html).
+We also provide [documentation](https://humancompatible-detect.readthedocs.io/en/latest).
 For more details on installation, see [Installation details](#installation-details).

 ---